sebdunnett/aoi/README.md

 The accompanying script, *aoi_plot.R*, allows researchers to recreate figures in the paper.

-The archived code at point of acceptance is on Zenodo [here](https://doi.org/10.5281/zenodo.17093376) and output data are [here](https://doi.org/10.5281/zenodo.16997584).
+The archived code is on Zenodo [here](https://doi.org/10.5281/zenodo.17093376) and output data are [here](https://doi.org/10.5281/zenodo.16997584).